aircrack-ng/aircrack-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue type

 <!--
 Please select from one of the following software defect descriptions.
-Pick the one that best reflects the issue you are experiencing.
+Pick the one(s) that best reflects the issue you are experiencing.
+Erase the others.
 -->

 - [ ] Defect - Compilation or `make check` issue - Attach `config.log` and provide relevant system information such as `lscpu` - Make sure dependencies are installed